 GAP SCENARIO #1: Parenting/Childcare

-GAP SCENARIO #2 Corporate Downsizing:
+GAP SCENARIO #2 Corporate Layoff

-Post-acquisition, I’ve conducted deep-dive market research and come up with a sizeable client target list that will enable me to hit the ground running should you consider me a great fit for the role.”
+I’ve since conducted deep-dive market research and come up with a sizeable client target list that will enable me to hit the ground running should you consider me a great fit for the role.”

 Recall Expert Acts of Kindness

-For instance, if you helped a small business set up a lead generation system, analyze their market, or create a rudimentary CRM to manage their sales pipeline, include it!
+For instance, if you helped a small business set up a lead generation system, analyze their market or create a rudimentary CRM to manage their sales pipeline, include it!

 Focus on the Positive